whily/notes/xps-archlinux.md

 #### zsh

-Install package zsh and zsh-completitons.
+Install package zsh, zsh-completitons, zsh-autosuggestions, zsh-syntax-highlighting.

 To list all installed shells, run `chsh -l`.
 To set one as default for your user, run `chsh -s /bin/zsh`.